Link Search Menu Expand Document

 IPSec is misconfigured: (1) enabled on one side (see show int tunnel configured), or mismatched pre-shared key.

-Down - Misconfigured – Two appliances are configured with the same System ID (see show system).
+down - misconfigured – The two appliances are configured with the same System ID (see show system).

-Up - Active – Tunnel is up and active.
-Traffic destined for this tunnel will be forwarded to the remote appliance.
+up - active – Tunnel is up and active.
+Traffic destined for this tunnel is being forwarded to the remote appliance.

-Up - Active - Idle – Tunnel is up and active, but it has not had recent activity in the past five minutes, and it has slowed the rate of issuing keep-alive packets.
+up - idle – Tunnel is up and active, but it has not had activity during the past five minutes, and it has slowed the rate of issuing keep-alive packets.

-Up - Reduced Functionality – Tunnel is up and active, but the two endpoint appliances are running mismatched software releases that give no performance benefit.
+up - reduced functionality – Tunnel is up and active, but the two endpoint appliances are running mismatched software releases that provide no performance benefit.

 UNKNOWN – Tunnel status is unknown.
-This can be because the appliance is unable to retrieve the current tunnel status.
+This can occur because the appliance is unable to retrieve the current tunnel status.
 Try again later.

 MTU Maximum Transmission Unit.
 The largest possible unit of data that can be sent on a given physical medium.
 MTUs up to 9000 bytes are supported.
 Auto allows the tunnel MTU to be discovered automatically.
 It overrides the MTU setting.